Mexico Area Family YMCA Policies & Procedures

 · Wellness Center—15 years or older (12-14 years old with completion of Youth Certification class, under 12 not allowed)

-· Gym/Track/Racquetball/Kennen Center—in the 6th grade or 12 years or older (11 and under must be accompanied at all times by an adult or person 15 years of age or older)
+· Gym/Track/Kennen Center—in the 6th grade or 12 years or older (11 and under must be accompanied at all times by an adult or person 15 years of age or older.

 · Batting Cage—15 years or older (14 and under must be accompanied by an adult or person 15 years of age or older)

-· Pool—in the 6th grade or 12 years or older (8 years and under must be accompanied in the water by an adult 18 years of age or older)
+· Pool—Children under the age of 12 must be accompanied by an adult (or person 15 years of age or older.)

 · Hot Tub—16 years or older (no one under the age of 16 permitted)

 · Sauna—18 years or older (no one under the age of 18 permitted)

 CHILD WATCH /KIDS ZONE

 The child watch room or Kids Zone will accept members’ children from age 6 weeks to age 11 years.
 Children must be signed in by an adult and checked out by the same adult.
 Kids Zone is for ages 5-11.